josimms/CASSIA/README.md

 If you are using the model in Hyytiälä or Väriö then the model is calibrated.
 If not the model is not yet calibrated for your site.
 This means that you need to calibrate the model!
 To do this look at the markdown files for advice.

-**markdown files cover using the model again, also sensitivity analysis and weather processing**
+**markdown files cover using the model again and sensitivity analysis**

 Sidenote: If you have an error along the lines of